Should I Keep Investing Even Through Times of Market Volatility?

 3. Trust the process, and the professionals.

-Top 3 ways to manage volatility on concentrated positions
+Top 3 ways to manage volatility

 Avoid making any rash decisions.
 Instead, stay disciplined and you will benefit in the long run.